sghall/subunit/README.md

 <h2>Subunit</h2>
 <h4>Selections in THREE.js</h4>

-A small library that gives you D3 style selections in WebGL to do awesome stuff, quickly.
-You can select into a THREE.js scene graph just like you are selecting into the DOM with D3.
+A small library that gives you D3 style selections in THREE.js.
+Now you can do awesome stuff in WebGL with a familiar API.
+Subunit selects into a THREE.js scene graph just like selecting into the DOM with D3.

 ```html
 npm install subunit